-Instead of going all fluffy and bubblegum pink, go chic and sleek.
-Check out mypunchbowl.com (the Two Penny preferred e-invitation maker) and create something sophisticated.
+Check out punchbowl.com (the Two Penny preferred e-invitation maker) and create something sweet and special.
 Like this:

 Since it's a tea party, serve appetizers and, well, tea.
 If you're in the middle of a heat wave, a nice pot of boiling earl grey probably won't hit the spot, but fresh iced teas will!
 Dress up plain iced tea with mango, mint, or raspberries for the perfect afternoon refresher.
 Lipton has plenty of recipes here, and for an extra (grown-up) twist, add a bit of vodka.
 Have some juices and spahhh water on hand for the non-tea partiers.
 Pink umbrellas would be an excellent touch here, but they're purely optional.